+Apache OpenOffice

+Version4.1

 Writer Guide

-Chapter 2 Setting up Writer
+Chapter 2Setting up Writer

-Choosing options to suit the way you work
+Choosing Options to Suit the Way You Work

-This PDF is designed to be read onscreen, two pages at a time.
-If you want to print a copy, your PDF viewer should have an option for printing two pages on one sheet of paper, but you may need to start with page 2 to get it to print facing pages correctly.
-(Print this cover page separately.)

 Copyright

-This document is Copyright © 2005-2009 by its contributors as listed in the section titled Authors.
-You may distribute it and/or modify it under the terms of either the GNU General Public License, version 3 or later, or the Creative Commons Attribution License, version 3.0 or later.
+This document is Copyright © 2023 by The Apache Software Foundation You may distribute it and/or modify it under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/3.0/), version 3.0 or later.
 All trademarks within this guide belong to their legitimate owners.

-Authors
+Acknowledgments

+This document is updated from OpenOffice Writer Guide 3.3 Chapter 2 Setting up Writer Copyright © 2005 - 2010 by its contributors listed below.

+Contributors

-Jean Hollis Weber Agnes Belzunce Daniel Carrera Peter Hillier-Brook Stefan A. Keel Gary Schnabl Janet M. Swisher Michele Zarri
+Jean Hollis Weber Agnes Belzunce Daniel Carrera Peter Hillier-Brook Stefan A. Keel Gary Schnabl Janet M. Swisher Michele Zarri Jared Kobos Preston Bernsetin

 Feedback

-Please direct any comments or suggestions about this document to: authors@documentation.openoffice.org
+Please direct any comments or suggestions about this document to: doc@openoffice.apache.org

-Acknowledgments

-An earlier version of much of this material was first published in Taming OpenOffice.org Writer 1.1, by Jean Hollis Weber, © 2003.

 Publication date and software version

-Published 20 December 2009.
-Based on OpenOffice.org 3.2.
+Published 10 November 2023.
+Based on Apache OpenOffice.org 4.1.

 Contents

-Copyright 2

-Choosing options that affect all of OOo 5

-User Data options 5

-General options 6

-Memory options 8

-View options 8

-Print options 11

-Path options 12

-Color options 13

-Font options 15

-Security options 16

-Appearance options 18

-Choosing options for loading and saving documents 19

-General Load/Save options 19

-VBA Properties Load/Save options 21

-Microsoft Office Load/Save options 22

-HTML compatibility Load/Save options 22

-Choosing options for Writer 24

-General options 25

-View options 26

-Formatting Aids options 27

-Grid options 27

-Default fonts 28

-Print options 29

-Default table options 30

-Change tracking options 31

-Compatibility options 32

-AutoCaption options 33

-Mail Merge E-mail options 34

-Choosing options for HTML documents 35

-Choosing language settings 36

-Install the required dictionaries 36

-Change some locale and language settings

-Choose spelling options 37

-Controlling Writer's AutoCorrect functions 38

-Choosing options that affect all of OOo

-This section covers some of the settings that apply to all the components of OOo and are particularly important when using Writer.
-Other general options are discussed in Chapter 2 (Setting Up OpenOffice.org) in the Getting Started guide.

-Click Tools > Options.
-The list on the left-hand side of the Options - OpenOffice.org dialog box varies depending on which component of OOo is open.
+Chapter 2 4

+Setting up Writer

+Copyright

+Choosing Options that Affect all of AOO

+User Data Options

+General Options

+Memory Options

+View Options

+Print Options

+Path Options

+Color Options

+Font Options

+Security Options.

+Appearance Options.

+Choosing Options for Loading and Saving Documents

+General Load/Save Options

+VBA Properties Load/Save Options

+Microsoft Office Load/Save Options

+HTML Compatibility Load/Save Options

+Choosing Options for Writer

+General Options.

+View Options.

+Formatting Aids OptionsGrid Options

+Default Fonts

+Print Options

+Default Table Options

+Change Tracking Options

+Compatibility Options

+AutoCaption Options

+Mail Merge E-mail Options

+Choosing Options for HTML Documents

+Choosing Language Settings

+Install the Required Language Pack

+Install the Required Dictionaries

+Change Some Locale and Language Settings

+Choose Spelling Options

+Controlling Writer's AutoCorrect Functions

+Choosing Options that Affect all of AOO

+This section covers some of the settings that apply to all the components of AOO and are particularly important when using Writer.
+Other general options are discussed in Chapter 2 (Setting Up OpenOffice) in the Getting Started guide.

+Click Tools > Options (on macOS use OpenOffice > Preferences).
+The list on the left-hand side of the Options-OpenOffice dialog box varies depending on which component of AOO is open.
 The illustrations in this chapter show the list as it appears when a Writer document is open.

-Click the + sign by OpenOffice.org on the left-hand side.
-A list of pages drops down.
+Click the expansion symbol (+ sign or triangle) by OpenOffice on the left-hand side.
+A list of pages drops.
 Selecting an item in the list causes the right-hand side of the dialog box to display the relevant page.

-Figure 1: OpenOffice.org options Note The Back button has the same effect on all pages of the Options dialog box.
-It resets options to the values that were in place when you opened OOo.
-User Data options Because Writer uses the name or initials stored in the OpenOffice.org - User Data page for several things, including document properties (created by and last edited by information) and the name of the author of notes and changes, you will want to ensure that the correct information appears here.
+Figure 1: OpenOffice options Note The Back button has the same effect on all pages of the Options dialog box.
+It resets options to the values that were in place when you opened AOO.
+User Data Options Because Writer uses the name or initials stored in the OpenOffice-User Data page for several things, including document properties (created by and last edited by information) and the name of the author of notes and changes, you will want to ensure that the correct information appears here.
 Fill in the form (shown in Figure 2) or amend or delete any existing incorrect information.

-Figure 2.
-Filling in user data
+Figure 2: Filling in user data

-General options
+General Options

-The options on the OpenOffice.org - General page are described below.
+The options on the OpenOffice-General page are described below.